Sharon Needles: Early life

-Aaron Coady was born to Joan Coady on November 28, 1981, in Newton, Iowa.
-He has been candid in discussing his childhood years growing up in Iowa as a difficult time when he faced anti-gay and anti-"outsider" harassment, which prompted him to drop out of school before he could complete his high school education.
+Aaron Coady was born on November 28, 1981, in Newton, Iowa to Joan Coady.
+He is of Irish descent and was raised Catholic.
+His years growing up in Iowa was a difficult time as he faced anti-gay and anti-"outsider" harassment, which prompted him to drop out of Newton High School at age 16.
+He began doing drugs at an early age, later being convicted for a DUI and assault on a police officer.

+At age four, Coady began wearing high-heels and dressing up.

 Coady began doing drag in 1997 and, in 2004, he moved to Pittsburgh, Pennsylvania, where he began working as a professional drag performer with the stage name Sharon Needles (a pun on the phrase "sharin' needles") in nightclubs and various other venues with the drag troupe "the Haus of Haunt", which Needles describes as "one punk rock, messy mash up of very talented, fucked up weirdos".

 Career

 In November 2011, it was announced that Needles had been selected to compete as a contestant on the fourth season of RuPaul's Drag Race.
 The season premiered on January 30, 2012, and with Needles winning the first challenge she became an instant stand-out for her "ghoulish" fashion sense and unconventional make-up choices.
 On the night of the premiere episode, Entertainment Weekly columnist Tanner Stransky hailed Needles' macabre style as "drop dead genius" and rhetorically asked "Is Sharon Needles the most 'sickening' (a drag term for 'fabulous') contestant ever?"

 Throughout the fourth season of Drag Race, Needles endeared herself to audiences and became a favorite of the media, judges, and viewers alike for her quick wit, confidence, humility and uniqueness, as well as for her "transgressive" aesthetic.
 On March 27, 2012, Lady Gaga tweeted – "Sharon Needles looks FABULOUS 2night on drag race.
 Very Born This Way outfit/fame monster wig.
 Any rentals for my tour? #needthatbodysuit."
 Needles herself admitted that she was ambivalent in believing that she could win, stating, "(B)eing a comedic, campy, shtick queen and seeing how far those types of queens made it in past seasons, I would have been shocked if I made it past the first day."

 In a departure from previous seasons of Drag Race, where rumors of previous winners had leaked before the final episodes could air, the decision was made not to pre-tape the finale episode announcing the season's winner.
 Instead, RuPaul decided to give fans an opportunity to voice their opinions as to who should win before taping of the final episode on April 25, 2012.
 For the taping, three outcomes were filmed announcing each of the "final 3" as the winner, with the true outcome only known to RuPaul and a select few involved in the editing.
 The finale episode aired on April 30, 2012, when it was announced that Needles had been crowned "America's Next Drag Superstar".